aldesantis/alessandro.codes/README.md

 ## License

 All content is copyright © Alessandro Desantis unless otherwise noted.
-Code is available under the MIT license.